Kawana Waters State College: Years

-In 1986, the college, as Kawana Waters State High School, is provided services for years 7 to 12.
+In 1986, the college, as Kawana Waters State High School, provided services for years 7 to 12.
 In 2006, it merged with Bokarina State School, a school which provided services for primary to year 7.
 This produced the school in its current form, teaching the initial prep year to year 12 (P-12).

 Student enrolments

 In 2023, Kawana Waters State College was reported to have a maximum student enrolment capacity of 1,863 students.
 The number of students entering Prep in any given year must not exceed 75 in 3 classrooms, unless there are more than 75 students enrolling from within the catchment area.

 The school's Programs of Excellence has the capacity to enrol: